vishalnarkhede/terminal-panel/README.md

         });

 ````
-Usage of this directive is farely simple.
+* Usage of the directive is farely simple.
 It can be used in 2 ways:

 1. **Binding**:
      You can bind a scopre variable of your controlle rto this directive